webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

 buffer.

 One way to make this less tedious would be to make a class to helps us do the timing.
-Here's on example of a helper that might help with some of these issues.
+Here's one example of a helper that might help with some of these issues.

 ```js
 function assert(cond, msg = '') {